adn770/ppdf/docs/design-dmap.md

     sketchy exterior border hatching.
 It uses a tile-based approach combined with Perlin noise to displace line cluster anchors, avoiding mechanical repetition for a hand-drawn aesthetic.
 -   **`WaterRenderer`**: Handles the rendering of water layers.
-It uses Chaikin's corner-cutting algorithm (`_chaikin_smoothing`) to generate smooth, wavy, and natural-looking shorelines from the underlying geometric polygons.
+It uses a two-stage process to generate smooth, natural shorelines.
+First, the raw water polygon is simplified using the Douglas-Peucker algorithm to remove high-frequency noise.
+    Then, a Catmull-Rom spline is used to interpolate the simplified points into a final, organic curve.

 #### 3.3.2.
 Render Style Specification
 -   **Color Palette**: